lelexy100/unity-card-play/README.md

 - UnityEvent when card is played

 ## Video
-Here's a vid of the project in action: {TODO: add vid link}
+Here's a vid of the project in action: https://www.youtube.com/watch?v=o2e7uh4VDXA

 ## License
 MIT License